shakacode/react-webpack-rails-tutorial/README.md

 ## Build JS/CSS bundles
 Run this command to have webpack build the JS/CSS bundles and have them saved in the Rails asset pipeline (app/assets).
-The Webpack ExtractTextPlugin can optionally be used to extract the CSS out of the JS bundle.
-The following bundles would then be generated:
+Although not shown in this tutorial, the Webpack ExtractTextPlugin can optionally be used to extract the CSS out of the JS bundle.

+The following bundles are generated:
-- rails-bundle.js which gets saved to app/assets/javascripts
+- webpack-bundle.js which gets saved to app/assets/javascripts
 - bootstrap-and-customizations.css which gets saved in app/assets/stylesheets

 Observe how the bundles are automatically re-generated whenever your JSX changes.

 ```